Studying with a disability, medical or mental health condition

 Contact us to access the personal information that we hold about you, subject to any exceptions in relevant laws.

-Seek support if you care for a person with a disability
+Seek support if you care for a person with a disability, medical, mental health condition or is frail aged.

-Thing to consider if you are a future student and you have a disability.
+Thing to consider if you are a future student and you have a disability, medical or mental health condition.

 Find out how we can support you with your studies.

-Find out more if you need to make special arrangements to accommodate the impacts of a disability.
+Find out more if you need to make special arrangements to accommodate the impacts of a disability, medical or mental health condition.

 Contact details for Equity and Diversity.